The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Introduction

 \section{\textsc{Introduction}}

 {\textsc{Introduction}}

-Following an original idea of Dwork, if a differential equation has two solutions with different radii of convergence, then it should correspond to a decomposition of the equation.
-Decomposition theorems are the central tool in the classification of $p$-adic differential equations.
-As an example they are the first step to obtain the $p$-adic local monodromy theorem \cite{An}, \cite{Ked}, \cite{Me}.
+Following an original idea of Bernard Dwork, if a differential equation has two solutions with different radii of convergence, then it should correspond to a decomposition of the equation.
+If the equation is given in a cyclic basis by a differential operator, this decomposition corresponds to a factorization of the operator into two operators of lower order.
+Decomposition theorems provide an insight about the nature of indecomposable objects and constitute a central tool in the classification of $p$-adic differential equations.
+As an example, they are a crucial step to obtain the $p$-adic local monodromy theorem \cite{An}, \cite{Ked}, \cite{Me}.
+On the other hand, they will also be one of the key ingredients needed to establish local and global index results \cite{NP-V, NP-VI}, generalizing \cite{Ch-Me-IV}.